How to Produce a Laid-Back Progressive House Track

 Crafting the perfect melody and harmony

 We won’t typically make hard recommendations for major vs. minor…but when you’re not sure which direction to go in progressive house, always default to minor.
-It will be much, much easier to keep your creative flow going.
+It will be much, much easier to keep your creative flow going and create harmonic melodies.

 When you write in a major key, it’s much easier to wander into the ‘pop’ realm, which is the exact opposite of what you want in progressive house.
 Melodies in this genre turn into motifs: minimal and quite short, and you shouldn’t be afraid to repeat them frequently.
 When you aren’t obligated to create major-key melodies, you’ll likely find that you can produce with greater flexibility.